khoiminhvo32/Flappie-Square/README.md

 # Flappie-Square
-Just a small game written in Java
+Just a small game (as similar as Flappy Bird) written in Java